fglock/Perlito/README-perlito5-Java.md

 The Perlito5 Java backend doesn't support Perl XS extensions.
 Instead of XS, it has an extension mechanism that connects Perl with Java.

+Java classes can be added to a Perl script using a "package" declaration:

+  - an empty package works for importing builtin types ("String", "Long")

+  - an "import" specification works for importing Java classes

+  - an "extends" specification works for adding methods to an existing class

+  - an "implements" specification works for adding methods to an existing interface

+"Java::inline" can be used to add Java expressions to a Perl script

 Calling a Perl subroutine from Java
 -----------------------------------